andbrandt/rc-sim-timer/README.md

 * Pushbutton to reset simulation when plane gets too far away - or crashes
 * Countdown on 7 segment display to show remaining time
 * Flashing of 7 segment display when time is running out
-* Cool-down period (8-ish seconds) to nudge user to hand over controller to next person
+* Cool-down period (8 seconds) to nudge current user to hand over controller to next person
+* Long-press to select actual RC Simulator and simulation time of 2, 5 or 10 minutes
+* Double-press to toggle between EASY and ACRO models

 ---
 # Simulator preparation